 Cooperation in the Barents Euro-Arctic Region

-Cooperation in the Barents Euro-Arctic Region was launched in 1993 on two levels: intergovernmental Barents Euro-Arctic Council and interregional Barents Regional Council.
+Cooperation in the Barents Euro-Arctic Region was launched in 1993 on two levels: intergovernmental Barents Euro-Arctic Council (BEAC) and interregional Barents Regional Council (BRC).
 The overall objective of Barents cooperation has been sustainable development.
-The region

-underlying premise was that close cooperation secures poltical long-term
+underlying premise was that close cooperation secures political long-term

 stability and reduces possible tensions.
 This objective has already